 - International financial advisory services.

-In India, the functions of the merchant bankers are governed by Securities and Exchange Board of India (SEBI) Regulations, 1992.
+In India, the functions of the merchant bankers are governed by the Securities and Exchange Board of India (SEBI) Regulations, 1992.

 Functions of Merchant Banking Organization

 - Portfolio Management: Merchant banks provides advisory services to the institutional investors, on account of investment decisions.
-They trade in securities, on behalf of the clients, with the aim of providing them portfolio management services.
+They trade in securities, on behalf of the clients, with the aim of providing them with portfolio management services.